nerc-project/nerc-docs/docs/get-started/cost-billing/nerc-pricing-calculator.md

     (which define the compute, memory, and storage capacity for your dedicated instances), you can select and use the second sheet titled "**OpenStack Flavor**".
-    For cost estimating the NERC OpenShift resources, you can use the first sheet titled "**Calculate SU**" and input pod specific resource requests in each row.
+    For cost estimating the NERC OpenShift resources, you can use the first sheet titled "**OpenShift SU**" and input pod specific resource requests in each row.
     If you are scaling the pods more than one then you need to enter a new row or entry for each scaled pods.
 For Storage cost, you need to use the third sheet titled "**Calculate Storage**".
 And then the total cost will be reflected at